 The concept behind this show, conceived of by Miss Wendt, looks at death as a positive agent and component of change.
-American culture has few rituals around death or processing death and she hopes that the artists involved will bring not only their own ideas, superstitions and rituals around mortality, but also those of different cultures and belief systems.
+American culture has few rituals around or processing death and the artists involved will bring their own ideas, superstitions and rituals about mortality, but also those of different cultures and belief systems.
 We all have the capacity to use such markers of change as vehicles for new beginnings and transformative magic.
-In a time when the country is grieving so many things we take for granted and grappling with an unpopular and oppressive political administration, we need to look for avenues of transformation and how we can use the alchemy of art and community for processing such grief.
-Referencing such exhibitions as Mike Nelson’s "A Psychic Vacuum", produced by Creative Time in New York in 2003, the curators are using an existing building in its purgatorial state with a specifically built art environment so that the two are indistinguishable and each portion of the show is subjectively ambiguous, pushing questions about space and perception rather than providing dogmatic answers about how to look at art.
-Visitors to the exhibition will be guided to move freely in between the curated areas of the building in no particular order, ending with the message implied by the title, that each one of us is a source of positive change through cycles of ending and new beginnings.
+Visitors to the exhibition move freely in between the curated areas of the building in no particular order, ending with the message implied by the title, that each one of us is a source of beneficial change through cycles of ending and new beginnings.
+This exhibition explores both issues of urban redevelopment and those surrounding death and grieving.
+Our fear of death and the lack of concern for history and preservation in an age of rapid development and gentrification are addressed here through the mediums of photography, video, sculpture, sound, painting, installation, drawing and performance.

 Sunday, October 15th, 4-6pm: